Midnight in the Garden of Good and Evil: Legacy

 Patrick Monahan, former County and Interim City Manager, believes that Savannah's popularity was also assisted by the city's air having been improved around the time of the book's release.
 This occurred when Union Camp paper mill's smokestacks were scrubbed clean of sulfur dioxide particulates, thus eliminating the "odor of rotten eggs" permeating Savannah's streets.

 Dorothy Kingery, Jim Williams's sister, did not like the book.
 "She kept everything hush-hush," explained Sonny Seiler, the Williams family attorney, "but now she lets tourists go through Mercer–Williams House.
 But they cannot talk about the unpleasantness or what went on in that study on the first floor."

 The story was turned into a musical in 2024 with lyrics and music by Jason Robert Brown and book by Taylor Mac.

 Awards

-The book won the 1995 Boeke Prize and was one of the finalists for the 1995 Pulitzer Prize for non-fiction.
+The book won the 1995 Boeke Prize and Lambda Literary Award and was one of the finalists for the 1995 Pulitzer Prize for non-fiction.